asifrepo/SpecflowFrameworkNunitBase/README.md

 Configuration
 -------------
-Settings/Settings.csx file is used to manage Base Url, current browser and capabilities for remote browser and Grid url.
-Test based on chrome browser in local machine.
+Settings/Settings.csx file is used to manage* Baseurl*, current *Browser* and capabilities for remote browser and Grid url.However this solution based on chrome browser in local machine.
 Screen record option is turned off because it requires Microsoft Expression Encoder 4 (requires window media player installtion)

 ```
 #r "CompareTheMarket.dll"